About Us

 Mr. Padron holds a BA in Economics from UC Berkeley and a Master in Economics & Finance from the Universidad de Navarra.

-Mr. Padron is a Registered Manager (CQC), Personal Licence Holder (Camden Council), Close Protection operative (SIA), CCTV operator (SIA) and First Aider (British Red Cross).
+Mr. Padron is a Registered Manager (CQC), Personal Licence Holder (Camden Council), CCTV operator (SIA) and First Aider (British Red Cross).
 He holds an enhanced DBS certificate with both child and adult workforce designations and holds training in child safeguarding.
 Mr. Padron was a local resident from February 2010 to October 2020.
 He remains a local worker.

 About the primary sponsoring organisations of the Belsize Village Business Association